Our January 2020 Newsletter is below or read as a Pdf file HERE

-2019 has been a quieter year in Glenuig Hall with fewer community events, concerts etc., but there are plans for more events in 2020, with Shooglenifty (16th May) and Aly Bain & Phil Cunningham (22nd August) already in the diary.
+2019 was a quieter year in Glenuig Hall with fewer community events, concerts etc., but there are plans for more events in 2020, with Shooglenifty (16th May) and Aly Bain & Phil Cunningham (22nd August) already in the diary.

 There have been fewer Hub Clubs this year.
 The hall committee are keen to hear from anyone interested in running occasional or regular Hub Clubs or similar community events in the hall so please get in touch if you would like to see more happening.

 The Association has continued to provide the use of Glenuig Hall to local groups the Yoga Club and Comann Eachdraidh Muideart (Moidart Local History Group) and the hall continues to be a popular venue for private functions and weddings.
 It has also seen an increase in hall hires for events such as Kayaking Weekends, Open Water Swims, Scottish Agricultural College workshops and High Life Highland Youth Development weekends, and the committee will continue to promote the hall as a venue for all types of events.
 As well as bringing vital revenue to the hall such events bring benefits to the wider community.

 Over the year there have been several initiatives and the GCA and community owe thanks to: